urbanonymous/api_demo_v3/README.md

 - To stop the api use `control+c`

 To just watch the logs without being attached use `make logs`

+The URL to view the web is `http://localhost:9001`

+You can also check the API openapi docs at `http://localhost:9001/docs/`

 To execute the tests use `make unit-test`